Hospital infections go down, a little

 "These results provide evidence of national success in preventing healthcare-associated infections, particularly surgical-site and urinary tract infections," they wrote.

 But C. diff infections and pneumonia were just as common as before.
-“Pneumonia was definitely on infection where we did not see an improvement,” Magill told NBC News.
+"Pneumonia was definitely one infection where we did not see an improvement," Magill told NBC News.

 To the researchers’ surprise, most of the pneumonia cases were not caused by ventilator use.
 Patients who are on ventilators are susceptible to pneumonia, but careful techniques and simple interventions such as raising a patient’s head a little can help prevent pneumonia.